 he Science of Music is a series of lectures and demonstrations on the science of music; a collaboration between the Aspen Science Center (ASC) and the Aspen Music Festival and School (AMFS).
 All programs are at the “enthusiastic novice” level, with no previous knowledge of physics or music theory assumed.

-Dates and more details will be released as we firm up the program.
+Performances will be at Aspen Community Church from 5:00 to 6:30pm.
 All sessions are hosted and moderated by Alan Fletcher, President and CEO of the Aspen Music Festival and School.

 July 14, 2016: Harmony and Harmonics, Part II